ZsZs73/upload2nc/README.md

 /etc/init.d/vsftpd start
 ```
 #### Add firewall rule to let FTP traffic in
-Replace IP.OF.BRO.THER with the ip of your scanner
+Replace 'IP.OF.BRO.THER' with the ip of your scanner

+Replace 'lan' with the network segment of the scanner
 ```bash
 uci add firewall rule
 uci set firewall.@rule[-1].name='Allow FTP from Brother2'